Administrative Papers

 • the deed of sale of a dwelling.

-On the other hand, you can dispose of your rental contract and the inventory 3 years after the end of the lease; and your tax notices as well as your income tax returns at the beginning of the 4e year following the taxation year (so you can separate from your 2025 return starting at the beginning of 2029).
+On the other hand, you can dispose of your rental contract and inventory 3 years after the end of the lease; and tax notice and your tax returns at the beginning of the 4e year following the year for which the tax is due (for example, you can separate from your 2026 2025 income tax return on or after 1er January 2029).

-Your pay slips must be kept until you have asserted your pension rights with the various pension funds to which you have been linked during your career.
+Your pay slips must be retained until you have asserted your pension rights with the various pension funds to which you have been linked during your career.

-In these different cases, these are periods during which you can exercise a right, or during which you can be claimed something (a recovery…).
+In these cases, these are the periods during which you can exercise a right, or during which you can be claimed something (a recovery, etc.).
 Whether the original document was issued to you in digital or paper format, the minimum retention period is the same.

 Some documents must also be kept, including after the death of the holder of these documents.
-They can prove debts or claims.
+They can prove debts or claims passed on to the beneficiaries at the time of the succession.

 Please note